Sinopec to pay Galp $3.5 billion for Brazilian oil stake

 ($1=0.736 Euros)

-(Additional reporting by Ken Willis in Beijing, Denny Thomas in Hong Kong, Sarah Young in London and Brian Ellsworth in Rio de Janeiro,; Editing by Miyoung Kim and Greg Mahlich)
+(Additional reporting by Ken Willis in Beijing, Denny Thomas in Hong Kong; Editing by Miyoung Kim and Greg Mahlich)

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.